 A lot of people say that travel is the best education.
 I think it’s true!
-While you’re traveling around, you learn so much about people, history, and culture.
+While you’re travelling around, you learn so much about people, history, and culture.
 I learned a lot on the road and I’m not even including history or languages.
-I wanted to share some random facts learned while traveling.
+I wanted to share some random facts learned while travelling.

 AWESOME PRODUCTS THAT I USE ON EVERY TRIP!

 This may sound silly/weird but I was surprised when I saw parrots in Australia.
 I’ve only ever seen parrots in cages or on a shoulder of some weird guy on a beach.
 I always thought they were more tropical birds found in lush jungles.
 I remember going for a walk on the property of my friend’s family farm north of Melbourne and saw parrots hanging out in the trees.
 I didn’t take a photo of course but here’s one I found on Flickr.

 Bats are also normal things you see in the trees in Australia.
 I saw bats circling around at dusk when I was walking through the Sydney Botanical Gardens.
 Let’s just say I sort of ran like a crazy person out of the park.
 I later found out these bats only eat insects or fruit.
 Freaked out for no reason.
 Haha.

 It’s pretty impossible to see koalas in the wild in Australia.
 I tried.
 I made my friends drive around and look for some.
 We failed.
 I did see kangaroos as well as wombats while driving.
 Excuse the horrible quality photo below.
 I was so excited and of course, I didn’t have a camera, just my iPhone.
 The kangaroos were far away and they hopped away after they saw us.

 They are just like how I imagined them to be, everything I learned from cartoons.